Utilities and Python wrappers for Orbital Mechanics

 $ conda install poliastro --channel conda-forge

 poliastro is a community project, hence all contributions are more than welcome!
-For more information, head to CONTRIBUTING.
+For more information, head to CONTRIBUTING.md.

-Release announcements and general discussion take place on our mailing list.
-Feel free to join!
+Release announcements and general discussion take place on our Mailing List .

 If you use poliastro on your project, please drop me a line.